echosa/echosa.github.io/_posts/2012-10-26-a-whole-new-world.md

 </persistence>
 ```

-In this case, I'm using MySql.
+In this case, I'm using MySQL.
 The third property, when set to "true" will print all database queries that are run to jboss' console, which is good for debugging.
 See that `<jta-data-source>`?
 Yeah, we need that.
 Turns out that *that* needs to be defined in the jboss config (not an application specific config)!
 Here's an example:

 ```xml
 <datasources>